[Project] 3. Harness-Everything — Autonomous AI Code Improvement Harness

 One-Paragraph Summary

 Feed project code to an LLM, let it analyze and improve, using tools to read and edit files.
 A separate LLM call judges the quality; only the best proposals get committed.
 Multiple rounds iterate, each building on the improved code from the previous round.
 Because Python modules are loaded once at startup and frozen in memory, the process must restart every N rounds for improvements to take effect.
 Restart is driven by git tags triggering a GitHub Actions workflow that SSH-deploys and restarts the service — forming an unattended self-improvement loop.
+V5 introduces multi-axis evaluation (5-dim vector replacing a single score), structured experience memory (not just logging what happened, but distilling what was learned), an exploration mechanism (occasionally venturing bold new directions), and a strategy layer (MetaAgent periodically analyzes trends, adjusts evaluation weights and exploration frequency — the agent can, for the first time, change the standards by which it is judged).
 The tool system (30+ file/search/execution tools) is essentially safety gloves for the LLM — a single

 bashtool could do everything, but it would be less safe and more expensive.